 Additionally, there are certain tickets that will definitely result in pricier coverage.
 A DUI or DWI infraction is never taken lightly and will raise your insurance by a significant amount for at least a few years.
 This may range from an additional couple hundred dollars to more than a $1,000 each year.

 Your rate may also increase if you’ve been issued several speeding tickets or a reckless driving citation, as those typically signify a high-risk driver.
 If you recently renewed your policy, it is possible that your insurer may not discover your tickets for some time.
 They may instead affect your renewal rates later.

 If this traffic ticket is the first you’ve received, don’t panic.
 Insurers typically look at your entire driving history so if they see a clean record with one rare parking or speeding ticket—it’s unlikely to grossly change your premium.
 You may see a slight increase, but it is nothing compared to the effects of a DUI or a frequent offense.

-The tickets that are less likely to affect your insurance rate negatively are: first speeding ticket, expired license or registration, seat belt violation, window tints, parking infraction.
+The tickets that are less likely to affect your insurance rate negatively are: Seat belt violation, window tints, parking infraction.

-The tickets that are more likely to affect your insurance rate are: DUI or DWI (especially with an SR-22 filing), reckless driving, multiple speeding tickets, distracted driving (as laws become stricter).
+The tickets that are more likely to affect your insurance rate are: DUI or DWI (especially with an SR-22 filing), reckless driving, speeding.

 If you believe you have a case, you can also fight traffic citations in court.
 In some states, you can also take a defensive driving course to remove points from your driving record, though be aware that your infraction may still be listed in your driving history.
 The best way to keep citations off your record is to avoid them all together by driving safe and following the law.
-You can see how safe of a driver you are here.
+Free driving apps like EverDrive can help you score your driving.